trustm3/trustm3.github.io/index.md

 * Full disk encryption coupled to TPM and secure boot
 * Restriction of superuser in containers with Linux capabilities
 * Fine-grained device access with device cgroups whitelists
-* (upcoming) Secure Element support for two-factor authentication, e.g., when starting containers
+* Secure Element support for two-factor authentication, e.g., when starting containers
 * (upcoming) Relocation of cryptographic keys and ciphers into TEEs (e.g., Kernel Crypto API)

 ### Benefits